-If you love Asian inspired food then this easy Asian Noodle Salad is a must-try!
-The combination of sweet and salty, the spice and acid of the chilli in vinegar and umami flavors together make this a oh-so-good!
+If you love Asian-inspired food then this easy Asian Noodle Salad is a must-try!
+The combination of sweet and salty, the spice and acid of the chilli in vinegar and umami flavours together make this oh-so-good!

-This salad is light and refreshing with a hit of mint, basil, coriander (cilantro) and kaffir lime add for an extra punch of color and flavor there's some fresh chilli too.
+This salad is light and refreshing with a hit of mint, basil, coriander (cilantro) and kaffir lime add for an extra punch of colour and flavour there's some fresh chilli too.

 Get your mis en place prepared before you start this dish (keep all your herbs and vegetables washed, chopped and prepared beforehand) as this will make assembly a breeze

-Ensure you pork is hot and ready to add just before serving.
-If it is cold place into a small dish and keeping the skin side up place the pork into a dish.
-Pour a little chicken stock into the bottom to keep the meat moist but don't let it touch the crisy skin and grill/heat until the skin is bubbling and re-crisped
+Ensure your pork is hot and ready to add just before serving.
+If it is cold place it into a small dish and keeping the skin side up place the pork into a dish.
+Pour a little chicken stock into the bottom to keep the meat moist but don't let it touch the crispy skin and grill/heat until the skin is bubbling and re-crisped

 A crispy-edge fried egg on top also goes a treat with this salad.
-Ensure your oil is hot before popping the egg in and allow the edges to brown and crisp up for extra crunch and flavor and don't forget to season with a little salt.
+Ensure your oil is hot before popping the egg in and allow the edges to brown and crisp up for extra crunch - and flavour don't forget to season with a little salt.

 YOU WILL NEED